slexisvn/query_engine/docs/04-execution/34-hash-join.md

 }
 ```

-The last line is the intuition: build from the **smaller** side, because that is the side that has to fit in memory.
-The two lines above it override that preference. `LEFT`, `SEMI`, `ANTI`, `MARK`, and `SINGLE` joins must emit output driven by their left input — every left row appears, or is tested, or is marked — so the left input has to be the streaming side no matter how big it is.
-Cardinality is a preference; semantics is a constraint.
+The last line prefers building from the **smaller** side to reduce memory and insertion work.
+The earlier branches reflect this engine's operator design: for `LEFT`, `SEMI`, `ANTI`, `MARK`, and `SINGLE`, the probe loop is driven by the left input, so the build is on the right.
+This is not the only possible implementation of those SQL semantics; preserving the build side instead would need additional matching and output bookkeeping.

 Note that these cardinalities are *estimates*, produced by the optimizer from statistics.
 Choosing the build side is one of the places where a bad estimate turns into a slow query rather than a wrong one.